takmatsukawa/obsidian-hatena/README.md

 **Commands:**

-- `Hatena: Publish this note`: Posts the current active note to Hatena Blog.
+- `Publish this note`: Posts the current active note to Hatena Blog.

-## Limitations

-- Image files cannot be attached yet